shawnsoltesz/FirstBankOfSuncoast/README.md

 Ongoing transactions - need to keep Checking and Savings transactions separate, but tracked together in the SINGLE list <Transaction>

-CSV file: the app must track transactions in its memory and upon specific transaction commands, or upon closing the app, the memory needs to be written to the CSV file.
+CSV file: the app must track transactions in its memory and upon completing each transaction.
+Have a second command to update CSV based on transactions while app was open.
 Then upon restarting the app, the data should be loaded to allow for instant and real time access to transaction history and account balances.

 D -